R-ArcGIS/arcgisutils/README.md

 - Support for the geoprocessing service framework built upon R6 and S7
-- Enables users to call their own custom geoprocessing services or build on top of existing services that we do not yet have explicit support for
+- Enables users to call their own custom geoprocessing services or build on top of existing services
 - R6-based job management (`arc_gp_job`) with real-time status tracking
   and built-in result parsing